-For forest land use classes, for instance, if the percentage of forest canopy cover aligns with the forest definition (with a minimum tree height of 5 meters and a minimum forest tree canopy coverage of 10%), and if the operator observes that the tree count/coverage exceeds 10-15%, then the land use category is classified as "Forest."
+For forest land use classes, for instance, if the percentage of forest canopy cover aligns with the forest definition (with a minimum tree height of 5 meters and a minimum forest tree canopy coverage of 10%), and if the operator observes that the tree count/coverage exceeds 10%, then the land use category is classified as "Forest."
 However, in cases where the land classification is complex (indicating the presence of less than one predominant land class in the area of interest), the hierarchical threshold criteria (as detailed in Table 2-11) would be employed.

 IPCC Land Use Category Land Key Elements

 Forest land Tree crown cover

 Settlement Building, paved roads and bridges

 Cropland Cash crops

 Wetland Water, rivers, swamp, dam, lake

 Grassland Grasses, scrubs

 Other Land Rocky outcrop, barren land, sand

-Grassland Other Land Water, rivers, swamp, dam, lake Grasses, scrubs Rocky outcrop, barren land, sand

-Table 7-5: Land key elements for the six IPCC Land Use categories
+Table 7-6: Land key elements for the six IPCC Land Use categories